Schwifty101/Schwifty101/README.md

 ## 🌱 Currently Learning

 - **Advanced React Development**: Building scalable applications using advanced state management tools like Redux and Context API, while optimising performance with React Server Components.
-- **Backend Optimisation**: Enhancing backend systems for efficiency using Node.js, Express, and advanced database techniques with MongoDB and PostgreSQL.
+- **Backend Optimisation**: Enhancing bacBackend Optimisation using Node.js, Express, and advanced database techniques with MongoDB and PostgreSQL.
-- **AI and Machine Learning**: Exploring TensorFlow and PyTorch for creating innovative automation and intelligent systems solutions.
+-I and Machine Learning*: ExploreTensorFlow and PyTorch to create innovative automation and intelligent systems solutions.
 - **Cloud and DevOps**: Implementing CI/CD pipelines, Docker containerisation, and deploying applications on AWS and Vercel for streamlined workflows.